-More than any other, this is the great lesson we must take from the Holy Roman Empire: The history of this empire proves God’s existence; it proves the Bible is true and accurate; and it proves that the establishment on this Earth of the Kingdom of God is just ahead.
+More than any other, this is the great lesson we must take from the Holy Roman Empire: The history of this empire proves God’s existence, it proves the Bible is true and accurate, and it proves that the establishment on this Earth of the Kingdom of God is just ahead.

 There is no more exciting, positive message than that!

-The Deadly ‘Wound’
+Sidebar: The Deadly ‘Wound’

 In Revelation 13, the Apostle John describes a beast that looks very similar to the fourth beast of Daniel 7.
 Both beasts represent the fourth world-ruling empire, the Roman Empire of 31 b.c. to a.d.
 476. As John depicts it, this beast includes the most powerful characteristics of all the beasts that preceded it.
 It had seven heads, but the only head existing at the time John saw it was that of the fourth beast of Daniel, containing the seventh head, and also the 10 horns.

 Revelation 13:3 describes “one of his heads as it were wounded to death.”
-The head that was wounded was that picturing the Roman Empire, which also had 10 horns.
+The head that was wounded was the one picturing the Roman Empire, which also had 10 horns.
 These horns, as Daniel makes clear, represent 10 successive governments of the Roman Empire that were to continue until the establishment of the Kingdom of God at Jesus Christ’s Second Coming.

 What was the “wound” John described?
 This deadly wound was inflicted on the Roman Empire when, in its last decaying stages, the barbarians overran the city of Rome, temporarily ending its government in a.d.
 476. At that moment, for the first time since its creation, the Roman Empire was not ruled by a Roman.
 The empire was wounded and effectively dead!

 Study the history.
-The Roman Empire in Northern Africa was overrun by the Vandals, who sacked Rome in 455.
+The Roman Empire in northern Africa was overrun by the Vandals, who sacked Rome in 455.
 Then in 476, Odoacer set up his government at Rome, called the Heruli.
-But this regime did not heal the deadly wound, for it was not a Roman government, but one of foreign barbarians.
+But this regime did not heal the deadly wound, for it was not a Roman government but one of foreign barbarians.
 Then came the kingdom of the Ostrogoths, from 493 to 554—another foreign people that ruled in the territory.
 They were subsequently driven out of Italy, and they disappeared.

 These three kingdoms were the first three horns, or governments.
-These three kingdoms sweeping into the Roman territory filled the period known in history as the “transition age” (see Ancient History by Philip Van Ness Myers).
+These three kingdoms sweeping into the Roman territory filled the period known in history as the “transition age” (see Ancient History, by Philip Van Ness Myers).
 It was a transition between the wound and the healing.